johanneseckert/DPS-App-Icons-Template/readme.md

 # README

-## Template for App Icons & Splash Screens
+## Template for App Icons & Launch Images

-This contains a single photoshop template for creating App Icons with one command and an InDesign File to export Splash Screens in required sizes.
-Includes Icons and Splash Screens for iPad, iPhone (3.5" and 4"), the App Store and Artwork for Android Devices and Google Play.
+This Photoshop Template generates all necessary assets to deliver an App to iPad, iPhone and Android.
+These Photoshop Files make use of Adobe Generator, which is available in the latest version of Adobe
+Photoshop CC.

 For details and a how to visit the project page: http://frischmilch.github.com/DPS-App-Icons-Template/

+For more about Adobe Generator, read this: http://blogs.adobe.com/photoshopdotcom/2013/09/introducing-adobe-generator-for-photoshop-cc.html

 ## LICENSE